catalinpit/sanity-remote-schema/README.md

 Sanity is the platform for structured content that allows you to manage your text, images and other media with APIs.

-## Enable the Graphql API for your Sanity Project
+## Enable the GraphQL API for your Sanity Project

 Sanity projects do not come with a GraphQL API by default.
 After creating the Sanity project you need to deploy the GraphQL API manually.